gwendi/craft-ai-client-js/README.md

 ### 5 - Compute the decision tree ###

 The agent has acquired a context history, we can now compute a decision tree from it!
+A decision tree models the output, allowing us to estimate what the output would be in a given context.

 The decision tree is computed at a given timestamp, which means it will consider the context history from the creation of this agent up to this moment.
-Let's first try to compute the decision tree at midnight on July the 26th of 2016.
+Let's first try to compute the decision tree at midnight on July 26, 2016.

 ```js
 var AGENT_ID = 'my_first_agent';